 Social Studies 9

 Canada’s Opportunities and Challenges are studied.
 Students will analyze the relationship between Canada’s political and legislative processes and their impact on issues pertaining to governance, rights, citizenship and identity.
 Students will also explore issues of economics and their impact on quality of life, citizenship and identity in Canada and the United States.
 Grade 9 students write the Provincial Achievement Exam at the end of the course.
+For more information on Social Studies 9, refer to the Program of Studies.

 Social Studies 10-1 (5 credits)